 Using the Organizational Structure to define Site Structure

-Sales considers the people, “things”, objects, and moving parts involved in a Contract Lifecycle Management system:
+Start by considering the people, “things”, objects, and moving parts involved in a Contract Lifecycle Management system:

-- Contract documents and the ways in which they’ll be stored and managed
+- Contract documents and the ways in which they’ll be stored and managed.

-- A way of tracking contract document lifecycle state through various stages, gates, and execution of tasks
+- A way of tracking contract document lifecycle state through various stages, gates, and execution of tasks.

 - Communications with customers and coworkers in various departments